TzuHuanTai/picamera.js/README.md

 # License

 This project is licensed under the [AGPL-3.0-only](https://www.gnu.org/licenses/agpl-3.0.html) license.
 Under this license, anyone is free to use, modify, and distribute the code, but any use in network services or any modifications require the source code to be made public.
+Commercial usage without source code disclosure is not permitted.

 ### Commercial License

 If your use case does not permit source code disclosure or you have other licensing requirements, a commercial license is available.
-This option exempts you from AGPL's source code sharing requirements and provides dedicated support.
-The commercial license also includes optional features, such as removing the watermark or enabling additional existing functionalities.
+This option exempts you from the AGPL's source code sharing requirements and includes dedicated support.
+The commercial license also enables optional features, such as removing watermarks or unlocking additional functionalities.

 For more information, please contact:
 📧 Email: [tzu.huan.tai@gmail.com](mailto:tzu.huan.tai@gmail.com)